ldn-softdev/Rpnn/README.md

 ```

 #### Classification as probability
 However, like it was mentioned before, it's quite rare when the problem solution has a global minimum.
-Even for classification types of tasks the
+Even for classification types of problems the
 real world input data may contain duplicate and even conflicting data.
-Let's consider this input set (_NOT XOR_ with noisy inputs):
+Let's consider this input set - _NOT XOR_ with noisy inputs:
 ```
 bash $ <<<"
 0, 0 = 1